 Both CSAT and NPS are indexes that measure customer satisfaction, but they have different formulas and interpretations.

-CSAT measures customer satisfaction by asking clients to rate their satisfaction level on various scales (ex.: 1-5, 1-10, etc.).
-CSAT measures customer satisfaction at a specific moment and doesn’t include predictions or evolutionary trends.
+CSAT measures customer satisfaction by asking clients to rate their satisfaction level on various scales.
+It provides an immediate snapshot of customer sentiment and doesn’t include predictions or evolutionary trends.

 NPS measures customer loyalty by assessing how likely clients are to recommend a product or service to a friend or colleague on a certain scale (usually ranging from 0 to 10).
 It’s a forward-looking metric that measures how likely your customers are to engage with your brand in the future.